ratibor78/kube-context-suite/README.md

 - Default path: `~/.kube/config`
 - Custom path: Set via `KUBECONFIG` environment variable

+## 📦 Uninstall

+Just run script `./scripts/uninstall.sh` this will remove scripts from your configs

 ## 🤝 Contributing

 Contributions are welcome!
 Here's how you can help: